Class conditional conformal prediction for multiple inputs by p-value aggregation: Experiments

 A key requirement of a conformal approach is its ability to accurately quantify uncertainty.
 For an efficient classifier, this should lead to small prediction sets; for a less accurate one, the conformal set should still contain the correct label, at the cost of a larger set.
 To this purpose, we compare the methods, by comparing the size of the prediction sets returned for a fixed coverage.

 Multiple observations of the same instance are particularly valuable in challenging tasks where a single observation does not permit informative classification.
 As we will demonstrate, our aggregation techniques lead to a reduction in prediction set size in such cases resulting in a gain of interpretability.
 Throughout our experiments, we report the accuracy of the base classifiers.
 The score used for all the following experiments is the \textit{softmax score} which is one minus the softmax output of the class.
+Additional results using the APS score \citep{romano2020classification} are presented in Section~\ref{app:add_expe}.

 The tested prediction sets are the \textit{Majority} $\cC^M$---\Cref{eq:def_majvote}, \textit{Exchangeable Majority} $\cC^{Me}$---\cref{eq:def_majexchvote}, \textit{BetaBinomial} $\cC^{BB}$---\cref{eq:def_CBB}, \textit{Binomial} $\cC^{Bin}$---\cref{eq:def_CBin}, and the set $\cC^v$---\cref{eq:def_Cenv} with the score functions $v_Q$ (\textit{Quantile}), $v_{1-Area}$ (\textit{Wilcoxon}), $v_{2-Area}$ (\textit{$\ell_2$ Area}) and $v_{\ell_2}$ (\textit{$\ell_2$}).